MichelzZzZ/Pornscript/README.md

 ![capture1](https://user-images.githubusercontent.com/109735783/185615388-21d03cc0-edfd-4449-b6cb-95bc1d137890.PNG)

-now open command propmt as adminisator, type 'java -jar pornscriptpath' and press enter
+now open command propmt, type 'java -jar pornscriptpath' and press enter

 ![capture2](https://user-images.githubusercontent.com/109735783/185615405-62a754cc-effa-4ad0-8234-50966fe96eb3.PNG)

+if it says "java" isn't a valid command, you either

+* haven't installed java
+* haven't added java to environment variables. you can google that
+* need to open command prompt as administrator

-it will automaticly create a system file for pornscript.
+it will automaticly create a file in the current directory.
 To open it, type 'script.ps' in command prompt and press enter

 ![capture3](https://user-images.githubusercontent.com/109735783/185615434-dba9f79f-a6f8-4529-93d7-87fb6bea1c89.PNG)